 - (empty) Unknown.

 - 0 No replay is currently running.

 - 1 Replay is currently running.

 - 2 Replay has successfully stopped.

-- < 0 See Linux errno code.
+- <0 See Linux errno code.
 Typically this indicates a damaged logfile, or another filesystem error at /mars.

-- <= -10000 See the Perl hash from the marsadm script, describing some MARSspecific error codes.

 8The list may be extended in future versions of MARS.